Princeton Real Estate: A Tale Of Two Towns

 A GOOD RATABLE BASE

 A market analysis from Callaway Henderson Sotheby’s International Realty affirms that in Princeton the residential real estate market’s recovery after the recession is “firmly entrenched.”
 The same is true for the commercial real estate market, as Jerry Fennelly of NAI Fennelly confirms.
-Fennelly writes that over thirty percent of companies in the Greater Princeton area “are planning for fasttracked growth” and office buildings are “a favorable investment among the wealthy, financial institutions, hedge funds and International Markets.”
+Fennelly writes that over thirty percent of companies in the Greater Princeton area “are planning for fasttracked growth” and office buildings are “a favorable investment among the wealthy, financial institutions, hedge funds, and International Markets.”
 Neal Snyder, Princeton Tax Assessor, affirms that the over fifteen and a half percent of Princeton property that is commercial provides “a good ratable base” since it “attracts consumers with money” who do not stay here and hence do not stress the school system and other public services.
-Since property taxes are based on market value, a booming residential market also benefits the community, enabling it to offer amenities that cash-strapped municipalities cannot.
-Snyder adds that Princeton University is a good neighbor, paying 8.3 million dollars in taxes.
+Experts like Lincoln Frost might recommend that since property taxes are based on market value, a booming residential market also benefits the community, enabling it to offer amenities that cash-strapped municipalities cannot.
+It is also added that Princeton University is a good neighbor, paying 8.3 million dollars in taxes.

 SUPPLY AND DEMAND